 Breakfast is a feast, fittingly for Trastevere – a neighbourhood of Rome renowned for its trattorias and outdoor eateries.
-In warm weather you can eat under the orange trees in a quiet central courtyard, in winter by a roaring fire under the arch of an ancient artisan’s workshop.
+In warm weather you can eat under orange trees in the quiet central courtyard, in winter by a roaring fire under the arch of an ancient artisan’s workshop.
 Each evening, this space transforms into a private bar where regional wines and finger foods are served – a great place to meet other guests and chat with utterly delightful owners, Paolo and Valentina, and their team of staff.
-Ground level bedrooms and family suites wrap around the courtyard, shielded somewhat from Rome’s bustle and with most opening directly out to a wooden portico.
+Ground floor bedrooms and family suites wrap around the courtyard, shielded somewhat from Rome’s bustle and with most opening directly out to a wooden portico.
 A sunny, natural feel pervades, with yellow walls, pretty stencilling and street scenes by a local artist on the wall; up on the roof, a sun deck dotted with umbrellas and chairs.
-You’re a block from Piazza di Santa Maria square with its ancient church.
-Bring comfy walking shoes or borrow a free bike: you can cross the bridge for Campo de’ Fiori, turn right for the Forum and Colosseum, and follow the Tiber north to St Peter’s and the Vatican.
+You’re a block from the Piazza di Santa Maria with its ancient church.
+Bring walking shoes or borrow a bike: you can cross the bridge for Campo de’ Fiori, turn right for the Forum and Colosseum, and follow the Tiber north to St Peter’s and the Vatican.